 Our MOQ is 500kg per type.
 It is easy for us to organize production.
 Also, you have enough amount of media for your production and testing.

-Our deburring media packaged with two plastic woven bags to prevent leaking.
-Each bag we put 25kg or 50 lbs according to customer requirement.
+Our deburring media is packaged with two plastic woven bags to prevent leaking.
+In each bag, we put 25kg or 50 lbs according to the customer’s requirement.
 After that, we put 40 packs in a wooden tray.
-When you receive it, you can easily transport with a forklift.
+When you receive it, you can easily transport it with a forklift.

 For general order, production time is 15-20 days.
 If your media size is small, then we need extra days to manufacture.

-Deburring media is available in all sizes and shapes, such as triangles, cylinders, pyramid, tetrahedron, cone, diagonal, ellipse, arrowhead, wedge, ball, etc. They are known by many other names like rotary tumbler deburring media, vibratory tumbler deburring media, etc.
+Deburring media is available in all sizes and shapes, such as triangle, cylinder, pyramid, tetrahedron, cone, diagonal, ellipse, arrowhead, wedge, ball, etc. They are known by many other names like rotary tumbler deburring media, vibratory tumbler deburring media, etc.

 Choosing the right vibratory deburring media plays a vital role in a successful finishing project.

 - Remove burrs in a specific time range (within few hours)

 - Access to the surface of the entire parts